|

 very top of the junctions, above the infirmary, was a tower which

-contained large storage tanks for water.
+contained large storage tanks for fresh water.
 State appropriations for

 the third set of wings was not made until 1851, when completed in